Economics Requirements

 Requirements for the Major in Economics

-Economics 133*, 134*, 223**, 224**, 293**, and 393**; one economics senior seminar; three additional elective courses in economics at the 200 or 300 level; at least two of these elective courses must be at the 300 level; Mathematics 120*, 125*, 130*, or 135*, or equivalent.
+Economics 133*, 134**, 223**, 224**, 293**, and 393; one economics senior seminar; three additional elective courses in economics at the 200 or 300 level; at least two of these elective courses must be at the 300 level; Mathematics 120* or higher.

 Requirements for the Major in Economics with a Concentration in Financial Markets

-Economics 121, 133*, 134*, 211, 212, 223**, 224**, 293**, and 393**; one economics senior seminar; two additional elective courses in economics at the 300 level; Mathematics 120*, 125*, 130*, or 135*, or equivalent.
+Economics 121, 133*, 134**, 211, 212, 223**, 224**, 293**, and 393; one economics senior seminar; two additional elective courses in economics at the 300 level; Mathematics 120* or higher.

 A student may elect only one of the majors offered by the Economics Department.

-** To continue in the major, students must receive a grade of C- or better in Economics 223, Economics 224, and Economics 293 or an approved two-course sequence in research methods and/or statistics offered by another department (e.g., PS214/215; SC212/321).
+** To continue in the major, students must receive a grade of C- or better in Economics 134, Economics 223, Economics 224, and Economics 293 or an approved two-course sequence in research methods and/or statistics offered by another department (e.g., PS214/215; SC212/321).
 Economics 224 is a prerequisite for all senior seminars.
 Economics 393 is a prerequisite or concurrent requirement for all senior seminars.

-Students who wish to do graduate work in economics are encouraged to consider an honors thesis and take additional courses in mathematics, especially Mathematics 253, 274, 311, 338, and Computer Science 151.
+Students who wish to do graduate work in economics are encouraged to consider an honors thesis and take additional courses in mathematics, especially Mathematics 253, 274, 311, and 338, and Computer Science 151.

 No course that could fulfill a requirement for either major may be taken satisfactory/unsatisfactory.
 This includes all courses listed in economics and any course used to fulfill the mathematics and statistics requirements.